grumdrig/slog/NOTES.md

 -------------

 In retrospect it kinda would have made more sense to do a decision tree rather than a VM.
 Here's an example strategy.
-The "if"s are implied
+The ifs and elses are implied.

 .Terrain = Town
 	.Health < .MaxHealth